elvinos/AppDesignReport/LatestBuild/ReportSections/sectionbuild.md

 -    A navigation bar always present at the top of the website

 ## Types of Requirements
 There are two types of requirements in web development: functional and non-functional.
 The former define specific tasks and activities that the project must be able to perform.
-The latter outline the way that a system operates and strongly related to the architecture of the system \cite{g5}.
+The latter outlines the way that a system operates and is strongly related to the architecture of the system \cite{g5}.
 Due to the nature of a website used to showcase projects, most of the requirements fall under the functional category, nonetheless, all of the most important requirements are listed below:

 ### Functional Requirements